Physical Activity Disclaimer/Waiver

 Contract/Agreement (Written or Oral)

-A contract between the Student and GYS will be binding and outline all the parameters, course duration, requirements, policies, schedules, fees, etc. pertaining to the course.
+A contract (verbal or written) is created between the Student and GYS upon enrollment and will be binding as to program parameters, course duration, requirements, policies, schedules, fees, etc. pertaining to the course.
 Any subsequent documentation, email, etc. that may modify the agreement, forms part of the contract and is binding upon the Student and GYS.

 The specified period of time that the training program is offered, from start to finish defines the course duration.
 This includes all the program requirements and the pre-scheduled training classes made available to the Student, whether or not attended.
 The start date is defined as the first day of the pre-scheduled training.
 The finish date may change based on a mutual agreement between GYS and the Students, however, will not be sooner than the hour requirements to meet the program hourly requirement as determined by the governing body for a specific program.